fight-against-hate/fight-against-hate/manuals/lgbtq-benefits-guide.md

 * Criminalize or otherwise ban medical care for transgender people.
   Many of these states sought to define such care as felony child abuse, with the threat of breaking up families that supported their trans children.
-Others prohibited health care providers from covering care, even to adults.
+Others prohibited health care insurance plans from covering care, even to adults.

 * Explicitly permit discrimination against all LGBTQ in medical